zphang/bert_on_stilts/README.md

 This repository contains code for [BERT on STILTs](https://arxiv.org/abs/1811.01088v2).
 It is a fork of the [Hugging Face implementation of BERT](https://github.com/huggingface/pytorch-pretrained-BERT).

 STILTs is a method for supplementary training on an intermediate task before fine-tuning for a downstream target task.
-We show in [our paper](https://arxiv.org/abs/1811.01088v2) that can improve the performance and stability of the final model.
+We show in [our paper](https://arxiv.org/abs/1811.01088v2) that STILTs can improve the performance and stability of the final model on the target task.

 **BERT on STILTs** achieves a [GLUE score](https://gluebenchmark.com/leaderboard) of 82.0, compared to 80.5 of BERT without STILTs.